Adaptive Active Inference Agents for Heterogeneous and Lifelong Federated Learning: Evaluation

 Cumulative SLO fulfillment at round $t$ is calculated as:

 Each experiment was repeated ten times with different random seeds that controlled the random processes, such as the data generator and ANN weights initialization.
-For the evaluation, the first considered timestep included in SLO fulfillment tracking for a particular client run was the one where the ``lifelong'' flag becomes true.
+For the evaluation, the first considered timestep included in SLO fulfillment tracking for a particular client run was the one where the ``lifelong'' flag (model performance stabilizes and the agent starts learning) becomes true.
 The reported results are averaged across all participating clients and experiments, if not stated otherwise.
 The number of local epochs was set to 3 for all experiments with no client subsampling, i.e., all FL clients participated in every round.
 The SGD optimizer was used by default.
 It is also worth reminding that agents learn their BNs from scratch in every experiment.